openreferral/specification/docs/hsds/producing_sharing.md

 Producing and Sharing Compliant Data
 ====================================

-HSDS builds on the Frictionless Data project's [data package specification. ](http://specs.frictionlessdata.io/data-packages/)
+HSDS recommends packaging HSDS-compliant data as a datapackage for sharing, using the Frictionless Data project's [data package specification.](http://specs.frictionlessdata.io/data-packages/)

 A data package contains a number of CSV files with defined column headings, and a JSON file (datapackage.json) that describes their contents.
+An HSDS-compliant datapackage should contain only valid CSVs of HSDS data (see the documentation below and the HSDS specification for acceptable file names and headers).
+A datapackage is typically a directory or folder of files, but can be compressed into a single zip file.

+You can find an example HSDS datapackage here: <TODO>

 ### CSV Formatting